sanneduinkerx/Movie-Guessr/README.md

 The npm packages i will use in this project:

 - For template engine: EJS
-    To load a template in a certain path you can use res.render('templateName'), and you can give data with it to render server side and serve to client.
-For example you can give the fetched data from an API to the template, and with <%= data.name %> you can put it in the template and it wil render the right data.
+    To load a template in a certain path you can use res.render('templateName').
 - Express:
     A web framework with feature for routing.
 And supports template engines such as EJS. for more info [click here](https://www.npmjs.com/package/express)
 - Node-fetch:
     to use fetch(url) to fetch data from API.
-- socket.io
+- socket.io:
+    For real time events with multiple clients.
-- dotenv
+- dotenv:
+    To hide sensitive information from github.

 ## Sources 📚
 Sources I used in this course